netham45/screamrouter/readme.md

 The Sink Controller also manages two processs to read input from FFMPEG, both PCM and MP3.
 The PCM process is sent to Scream Receiver Sources, the MP3 stream is forwarded to a queue handler to make it available to FastAPI.

 ## Troubleshooting

 Here are some problems and solutions:

-* Problem: Audio frequently goes static and makes an awful noise
+* Problem: Audio frequently makes a loud static noise
-* Solution: Change your sources to either 16 or 32-bit depth and network stream issues won't cause static anymore
+* Solution: Change your sources to either 16 or 32-bit depth, avoid using 24-bit.

 * Problem: There are crackles and pops in the audio
 * Solution: Try to keep the source and destinations configured the same.
 I've had best luck with 48kHz 32-bit.